Abdominal Aortic Aneurysm (cont.)

 - Stopping cigarette smoking.

-- Controlling high blood pressure: Beta blocker mediations may be used to control both blood pressure and to decrease the pressure within the aneurysm.
+- Controlling high blood pressure: Beta blocker medications may be used to control both blood pressure and to decrease the pressure within the aneurysm.

 - Controlling blood cholesterol.